NervanaSystems/neon/doc/source/backends.rst

 neon backend
 ============

-neon features highly optimized CPU and GPU computational backends for fast matrix operations.
+neon features highly optimized CPU (MKL) and GPU computational backends for fast matrix operations.
 Understanding how to work with backend is critical to creating custom layers or cost functions.
 In fact, the backend API is exposed, allowing direct access for any application.